DeSinc/SallyBot/README.md

 --xformers is a very good optimiser that reduces your vram usage for free, but you need to install it by typing ``pip install xformers==0.0.18`` in command prompt before it'll be doing anything for you.

-Once the Oobabooga server is running NOT in --chat-mode (turn this arg off!) it should start accepting queries from Sallybot immediately!
+Once the Oobabooga server is running NOT in --chat-mode (turn this arg off! replace it with ``--notebook``) it should start accepting queries from Sallybot immediately!

 If you'd like to modify the parameters for Oobabooga, it's this section here:
 ```